 Ithaca, New York's Jenny Sabin Studio's Lumen has been selected as the winner of the 18th annual Young Architect's Program.
-The installation will take over the courtyard of MoMA PS1's courtyard in Long Island City, Queens, this summer.
+The installation will take over MoMA PS1's courtyard in Long Island City, Queens, this summer.

 As in previous years, the competition entrants were asked to provide a site-specific installation that provides shade, seating, and water.
 Sabin – who beat out finalists Bureau Spectacular, Ania Jaworska, Office of III, and SCHAUM/SHIEH – will cover the courtyard with a lightweight canopy made from recycled, photo-luminescent, and solar active textiles that absorb, collect, and emit light.
 The canopy will be supported by the courtyard's concrete walls and three 20-foot-high steel structures.
 Tapered pieces suspended from the canopy will release mist based on the proximity of visitors.